 Sandro Botticelli (1445-1510), an Italian renaissance painter, was one of the most acclaimed painters in Italy.
 He took part in the decoration of the Sistine Chapel in Rome and earned the patronage of the leading families of Florence.
 The fresco Venus and the Graces is from the Villa Lemmi, a property near Florence that belonged to the Tornabuoni family, allies of the Medici.
-This work may have been commissioned from Botticelli to mark the marriage of a member of this influential Florentine dynasty.
+The work may have been commissioned from Botticelli to mark the marriage of a member of this Florentine dynasty.
 Escorted by the three graces, Venus is shown placing a gift in the cloth container held out to her by the bride-to-be.

 The Louvre is open 9am to 6pm all days except Tuesdays, January 1st, May 1st, November 11th, December 25th.
 It is open until 9.45pm on Wednesdays and Fridays.
 Rooms begin closing 30 minutes before museum closing time.